 More on Environment

-(WASHINGTON, DC) Today, Rep. Grace F. Napolitano (CA-32) introduced H.R.
-1162, the Water Recycling Investment and Improvement Act, to assist water agencies with the expansion, planning, design, and building of water recycling plants and modernizing water infrastructure in California and other western states.
+(WASHINGTON, DC) Yesterday, Rep. Grace F. Napolitano (CA-32) re-introduced the Water Recycling Investment and Improvement Act (H.R.
+1015), to assist water agencies with the expansion, planning, design, and building of water recycling plants and modernizing water infrastructure in California and other western states.

 (WASHINGTON, DC) Today, Rep. Grace F. Napolitano (D-El Monte) voted for the Coronavirus Relief and FY2021 Omnibus Appropriations Bill Agreement to deliver critical lifelines and federal funding to struggling families and businesses amid the raging pandemic.

 (WASHINGTON, DC) This week, Reps.
 Grace F. Napolitano (D-CA-32) and Darin LaHood (R-IL-18) introduced H.R.
 8240, legislation to designate Route 66 as a National Historic Trail.
 The lawmakers previously introduced similar legislation in the 115th Congress.

 (WASHINGTON, DC) Today, Rep. Grace F. Napolitano (D-El Monte) voted for H.R.
 7617, the FY2021 Defense, Commerce-Justice-Science, Energy and Water Development, Financial Services and General Government, Labor-HHS-Education, and Transportation-Housing and Urban Development “Minibus” appropriations package, in which she secured hundreds of millions of federal dollars for Whittier Narrows Dam, water recycling projects, the National Guard Youth ChalleNGe Program, and life-saving mental health services.